rkallensee/simple-domain-tool/README.md

  gem install bundler
  ```

  The dependencies are specified in the `Gemfile`.
-For production, a web server like [Thin](http://code.macournoyer.com/thin/) or [Mongrel](http://mongrel.rubyforge.org/) is recommended, while [WEBrick](http://www.webrick.org/) is enough for local testing.

  3. Now that Bundler is available, you can install all dependencies by switching to your application directory and running